Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ```

     In this example we have shown the switch to version 6.0.7-ga.
 Feel free to use the correct version for your project, paying attention to the compatible versions
-    of Alfresco Content Services and Alfresco Share.
+    of Content Services and Alfresco Share.

 3. After changing the versions, delete all the previous data of your development Docker environment: